3 Most Important Theories to Explain How the Solar System Formed?

 ●⫸ What is Solar System?

-The sun and everything else in its orbit, including comets, moons, planets, asteroids, and meteoroids, comprise the solar system.
-It begins with the sun, known as Sol to the ancient Romans, and extends past the four inner planets, through the Asteroid Belt, to the four gas giants, and on to the disk-shaped Kuiper Belt, and far beyond to the teardrop-shaped heliopause.
+The solar system comprises the sun and everything else in its orbit, including comets, moons, planets, asteroids, and meteoroids.
+It begins with the sun, known as Sol to the ancient Romans, and extends past the four inner planets through the Asteroid Belt to the four gas giants, on to the disk-shaped Kuiper Belt, and far beyond to the teardrop-shaped heliopause.

 Scientists estimate that the solar system’s equator is approximately 9 billion miles (15 billion kilometers) from the sun.
 The giant, spherical Oort Cloud, which is thought to surround the solar system, lies beyond the heliopause.

-Our solar system is just another type of planetary system, with planets orbiting it.
-Although our planetary system is the only one formally referred to as a “solar system,” astronomers found over 3,200 other stars in our galaxy that have planets orbiting them.
+Our solar system is just another planetary system with planets orbiting it.
+Although our planetary system is the only one formally referred to as a “solar system,” astronomers found over 3,200 other stars in our galaxy with planets orbiting them.
 That’s how many we’ve discovered so far.
 There are almost certainly many more planetary systems out there waiting to be discovered!

 Our Sun is similar to the other 200 billion stars in our galaxy.
 This provides scientists with a plethora of options for searching for exoplanets, or planets outside our solar system.